 Set up a system for tracking and analyzing progress toward your goals.
 You simply can’t achieve high-level or long-term goals without consistently determining if your efforts are paying off.

-We can set a plan to achieve our business goals, act on that plan, and track progress, but if we’re not getting the results we’re after, then it’s necessary to adjust plans.
+We can set a plan to achieve our business objectives, act on that plan, and track progress, but if we’re not getting the results we’re after, then it’s necessary to adjust plans.

 If you can see that you’re not headed in the right direction, don’t let the ship hit the rocks – make the decision to take the helm and change course.